groonga/groonga/doc/source/tutorial/search.rst

   _id <= 1

-In this case, this query returns the records which meets the condition that the value of ``_id`` is equal to 1.
+In this case, this query returns the records which meets the condition that the value of ``_id`` is equal to or less than 1.

 Moreover, you can use ``&&`` for AND search, ``||`` for OR search.